 Rear Adm.
-(Sel) William Houston is a native of Buffalo, New York, and graduated from the University of Notre Dame in May 1990 with a Bachelor of Science in Electrical Engineering and was commissioned via the Navy Reserve Officer Training Corps (NROTC) program.
-He holds a Masters of Business Administration from the College of William and Mary.
+Houston is a native of Buffalo, New York .
+He is a 1990 graduate of the University of Notre Dame with a Bachelor of Science in Electrical Engineering and was commissioned via the Navy Reserve Officer Training Corps (NROTC) program.
+He holds a Master of Business Administration from the College of William and Mary.

-His awards include the Defense Superior Service Medal, the Legion of Merit, the Meritorious Service Medal, the Navy-Marine Corps Commendation Medal, the Navy-Marine Corps Achievement Medal and various unit and service awards.
+His awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, the Navy-Marine Corps Commendation Medal, Navy-Marine Corps Achievement Medal, and various unit and service awards.